Philip N. Hablutzel

 - B.A., Louisiana State University

-Professor Hablutzel taught courses in corporations, securities regulation, banking law, international capital markets, trusts, trademarks and international commercial arbitration.
+Professor Hablutzel taught courses in corporations, securities regulation, banking law, international capital markets, trusts, jurisprudence, trademarks and international commercial arbitration.
 From 1985 until 1996, he was the founder and Director of the Graduate Program in Financial Services Law.
 He holds a bachelor's degree in Political Science from Louisiana State University and master's and law degrees from the University of Chicago.
 He spent three years studying philosophy and law at the University of Heidelberg, Germany.
 Before joining the IIT Chicago-Kent faculty in 1971, he served four years as a research attorney with the American Bar Foundation.

 Professor Hablutzel was the project leader and draftsperson for the Model Residential Landlord-Tenant Code, published in 1969.
 In 1972, it became the Uniform Residential Landlord and Tenant Act, now adopted in 21 states and several cities, including Chicago and Evanston.
 He is also a co-author of the Model Business Corporation Act Annotated (3 vols.)
 (1971).
 His book, International Banking Law (2 vols.) was published in 1994.